OSGeo/OSGeoLive-doc/en/quickstart/geoserver_quickstart.rst

 .. note::
     You will not be able to carry out the following steps if you are running with a **read only** file system (such as the DVD).
-You will either need to install GeoServer from the DVD to your hard drive or  create a USB stick based system.
+You will either need to run in a Virtual Machine, or from a USB, or install OSGeo-Live (or just GeoServer) onto your hard drive.

-In this example we are going to use the :doc:`Natural Earth data set <../overview/naturalearth_overview>` that is included on the Live-DVD (:file:`/usr/local/share/data/natural_earth2/`).
+In this example we are going to use the :doc:`Natural Earth data set <../overview/naturalearth_overview>` that is included on OSGeo-Live (:file:`/usr/local/share/data/natural_earth2/`).

 We need to create a Store for our data.
 From the |GS| admin page go to :guilabel:`Stores` and then click on :guilabel:`Add new Store`.
 You